U-MATH: A University-Level Benchmark for Evaluating Mathematical Skills in LLMs

 We collaborate with \anonymized{Gradarius}, a platform providing math-specialized learning content and software for top US universities, sourcing tens of thousands of problems from ongoing courses across various institutions.
 Both problems and solutions are crafted by subject matter experts, representing real-world academic standards, and have not been externally published prior to our work.
 To build our benchmark, we select the most challenging problems available.
 In particular, we seek to filter out any calculation-intensive problems and focus on evaluating reasoning rather than arithmetical aptitude, as LLMs are not designed to perform arithmetic and are inherently prone to errors \citep{hendrycks2021measuring,lewkowycz2022solving}.

-We employ a multi-stage filtering process to select challenging problems from tens of thousands of available samples.
-First, we filter out problems with short solutions ($<100$ characters) and problems in multiple-choice format, and problems marked as allowing calculator usage.
-As for the visual problems selection, we chose to keep problems with a single image for convenience.
+First, we filter out problems with short solutions ($<100$ characters), problems in multiple-choice format, and problems marked as implying calculator use.
+Additionally, for visual problems, we choose to keep only those containing a single image, for evaluation simplicity.

-Next, we employ several small LLMs (LLaMA-3.1-8B \citep{dubey2024llama}, Qwen2-7B \citep{yang2024qwen2technicalreport}, Mistral-7B \citep{jiang2023mistral7b}, Mathstral-7B, NuminaMath-7B \citep{numina_math_7b}) to solve the problems.
-We select 150 most challenging problems for each subject based on the average problem solution rate.
-For this step, we use the same pipeline as described in Section\ref{sec:experiments}.
-This way, we ensure that none of the individual models influence problem selection largely and that there is no overfitting to a specific LLM.
-As the last step, we hold extra validation high risk problems (with low solve rate) using our in-house math experts and \anonymized{Gradarius} content team to ensure the absence of erroneous problem statements or golden labels.
+Next, we employ several small language models --- Llama-3.1 8B \citep{dubey2024llama}, Qwen2 7B \citep{yang2024qwen2technicalreport}, Mistral 7B \citep{jiang2023mistral7b}, Mathstral 7B, NuminaMath 7B \citep{numina_math_7b} --- to solve the problems and select 150 most challenging ones per subject, based on the average solution rate.
+By using a diverse set of model families, we avoid allowing any individual one to be overly influential in problem selection.

+Lastly, we manually curate the selected problems using our in-house mathematical experts and the \anonymized{Gradarius} content team to ensure the absence of erroneous problem statements or golden labels.

-After collection, we enlist a team of experts from the \anonymized{Stevens Institute of Technology}, who actively teach various Calculus courses.
-The experts verify that each problem is suitable either for assessing the subject knowledge expected of college or university students or for testing prerequisite knowledge.\\ The team thoroughly reviewed and affirmed that the selected problems meet these criteria.
-Overall, only 4.3\% of the problems are categorized as school-level rather than university-level, highlighting the robustness of the selection process.
+Following the data curation, we enlist a team of academic experts from the \anonymized{Stevens Institute of Technology}, who actively teach various Calculus courses.
+These experts thoroughly review the problems to verify whether they are suitable for assessing the subject knowledge expected of university students.
+Overall, only 4.3\% of the problems are categorized as high-school rather than university-level.